HUGE SAVINGS online. Grab your copy today.

-‘Plant-based’ claims are the latest marketing ploy that irks me.
+‘Plant-based’ claims are one of many marketing ploys that irk me.

 Research supporting the health benefits of plant-based and plant rich diets points to the value of eating more whole plant foods: vegetables, fruits, nuts, seeds, legumes, lentils and grains.